Living in Tetuán neighborhood in Madrid – pros and cons

 On the other hand there are probably some good restaurants in Tetuán I’ve yet to try.
 Hit me up if you have any recommendations.

 Also, I should mention our two big markets: Mercado de Tetuán and Mercado de Maravillas (close to Cuatro Caminos).
 Maravillas is huge and very active, with more “ethnic” food on offer.
-Tetuán is more traditionally Spanish.
+Mercado de Tetuán is more traditionally Spanish, and a lot smaller.

 (There’s some cool street art in the barrio too.)